 How do you file a FAFSA?

-The fastest and easiest way to file a FAFSA is online at www.fafsa.ed.gov which is available annually on January 1 for the upcoming academic year.
-This expedites the process and helps reduce the chance of error.
-If you are filing online and are required to submit parent information, you and your parent must each sign the form electronically using your own Federal Personal Identification Number (PIN).
-If you forgot or never had a PIN, you may request one at: www.irs.gov/identity-theft-fraud-scams/get-an-identity-protection-pin.
+The fastest and easiest way to file a FAFSA is online at https://studentaid.gov/h/apply-for-aid/fafsa which is available annually on January 1 for the upcoming academic year.
+If you are filing online and are required to submit parent information, you and your parent must each sign the form electronically using your own FSA ID (available at https://fsaid.ed.gov/npas/index.htm).
+Independent students should simply list their own information and own FSA ID.

 What happens next after submitting the FAFSA?